After using a car radiator for heating and cooling a greenhouse for many years now, we thought it is time for an update.

-To regulate the temperature in our GeoDome greenhouse, we used a Water Tank for passive temperature regulation and also an old car radiator for active heat exchange.
-To use a gas or electric heater can be costly.
-This used car radiator did the trick for us.
+To control the temperature in our Geodesic Dome greenhouse, we used a Water Tank for passive temperature regulation and also an old car radiator for active heat exchange.
+Using a gas or electric heater can be costly.
+This recycled car radiator did the trick for us.

 How does the Car Radiator Heating and Cooling work